 Current Offerings

 The US Post Office supports multiple services designed to enhance accessibility and convenience but doesn’t include notarization.
 Core services encompass mailing and shipping options like Priority Mail and Express Mail.
 They offer P.O.
-Box rentals for secure mail receipt.
+Box rentals for secure mail receipts.
 Additionally, passport application acceptance enables customers to process travel documents with ease.
 Money orders provide a secure method to conduct transactions, and customers can purchase packaging supplies and greeting cards for added convenience.

 Historical Context